folutade/KnowThatYouAnointed/content/posts/kendrick-lamar-purple-hearts.md

 #### "While I'm crying, I clean the feet of the sweet Jesus" > Crying

-* The image of Ghostface Killah crying builds on the theme of crying that has already een established throughout the first half of Mr. Morale and the Big Steppers.
+* The image of Ghostface Killah crying builds on the theme of crying that has already een established throughout the first half of Mr. Morale & the Big Steppers.

 * The album begins with the song "United in Grief" in which featured a hook in which Kendrick repeatedly says "I grieve different" in between verses before finally saying "Everybody grieves different" at the end of the track.
 The final verse of "United in Grief" also ends with Kendrick saying "the money wiping the tears away" in reference to his attempts to deal with his grief through expensive, luxury cars, jewelry, houses, and guns.